cycloptux/GiselleBot-Documentation/docs/Contents/Privacy Policy for GiselleBot.md

 -   **Discord ID:** Opting out of providing your Discord ID may not be possible in all circumstances.
-Your Discord ID is, in a general way, not a specific personal information unless it\'s matched with other personal information that is collected, stored, and processed by Discord.
+Your Discord ID is, in a general way, not a specific personal information unless it's matched with other personal information that is collected, stored, and processed by Discord.
 You may refer to the Discord privacy policies and terms of service to know how to opt-out of providing your Discord ID.